 These and other similar concerns should be addressed promptly, especially if they will inevitably require the involvement of the courts.
 One way to address these issues is via a modification of child custody, one that can help you ensure that your child is able to benefit from online schooling and continue to thrive even in a post-coronavirus world.

 Let us help you explore your options.
 For all matters relating to family law in CA, including child custody, count on the trusted professionals at the Law Offices of James P. White.
-Call us today at 925-271-0999 to schedule a free initial consultation.
+Call us today at 925-271-0999 to schedule a initial consultation.